1. Hardware

 - ANRedlich/trossen_ai_stationary_real_pi03

-LoRA fine tuned from pi0_base, see Figs 8. - ANRedlich/trossen_ai_stationary_real_pi04
+LoRA fine tuned from pi0_base, see High Dexterity Fig 5. - ANRedlich/trossen_ai_stationary_real_pi04

 Simulated robot pi0 models: